-Lhermitte’s sign is a short, intense sensation that feels similar to an electric shock passing down the neck and spine and radiating through the trunk and limbs.
-While not specific to multiple sclerosis, people with the disease most often report it.
+Lhermitte’s sign is a short, intense, electric-shock like sensation that passes down the neck and spine and radiates through the trunk and limbs.
+It is a symptom of multiple sclerosis (MS) but can affect people without MS.

-In this article, we examine the causes of Lhermitte’s sign and how it relates to multiple sclerosis or MS. We also take a look at the treatment options and when someone should see a doctor about this symptom.
+In this article, we look at why Lhermitte’s sign happens and how it relates to multiple sclerosis (MS).
+We also discuss the treatment options and explain when someone should see a doctor about this symptom.

 MS damages the myelin sheath, the protective, insulating material that coats the nerve fibers in the brain and spinal cord.

-This damage interrupts the flow of signals across parts of the CNS, which can result in a range of sensory and motor symptoms.
+This damage interrupts the flow of signals across parts of the CNS, resulting in a range of sensory and motor symptoms.